amberMZ/bloomberg_fda/document/database.md

 Here are the main indentities of the databas.

 * product(name, upc_code?, product_code?, sell_by_date?, image?)

 A `Product` may be created when the user makes a new pruchase containing a product or FDA issues a new recall on a product that has not been included in our database.

 * purchase(product(s), region_id, user_id, date)

 A `Purchase` can contain a list of `Product`s and our frontend will record the time and location of the purchase then pushes that information along with the list of `Product`s

 * recall(product_id, reason, level_id, region_id, contact_id, date)
+A `Recall` is based on web scrapping the [FDA immediate release](http://www.fda.gov/Safety/Recalls/ArchiveRecalls/2016/default.html) page.
+We are currently using a Ruby gem [Nokogiri](http://www.nokogiri.org/) for searching and parsing HTML.
+We are meeting our bottleneck because of lacking NLP technology.
 * users(contact_id)

 Their ER diagram is shown below: